 Average renters insurance cost in California

-The average cost of a renters insurance policy in California is $564.
-This includes $25,000 in personal property coverage, $100,000 in liability coverage and a $500 deductible.
+The average cost of a renters insurance policy in California is $178.

-Your premium is determined by several factors, including your ZIP code, your deductible and your coverage limits.
-Even things like your gender, age, marital status and credit score might impact how much you pay.
+Your premium is determined by several factors, including your deductible and coverage limits.
+Even things like your age and marital status might impact how much you pay.
+Your credit score, ZIP code and gender will not affect your renters insurance rates in California, though.

-Renters in California pay a bit more for renters insurance, compares to the surrounding states:
+Renters in California pay about the same for renters insurance compared to the surrounding states:

 Renters insurance coverage options in California